dmbarbour/glas/docs/GlasApps.md

 The transactions will interact with the runtime - and through it the underlying systems - with an algebraic effects API.
 Unfortunately, most external systems - filesystem, network, FFI, etc. - are not transactional.
 We resolve this by buffering operations to run between transactions.
 But there are a few exceptions: application state, remote procedure calls, and a convenient escape hatch for safe, cacheable operations like HTTP GET.

-*Note:* I assume that 'http' and FFI will serve as our initial bases for GUI.
-The perspective of users participating in transactions through reflection on their own user-agents does not strike me as easy to implement.
-Need to consider the minimum viable product.

 ## Application State

 ### Scope

 The runtime will distinguish two scopes for mutable state: shared and runtime.
-Shared state is usually stored in a database based on the user configuration.
-Guided by application settings, different applications will often bind separate volumes of shared state, only 'sharing' with future or concurrent instances of the application or associated tools.
 Runtime state has the lifespan of the runtime, typically an ephemeral OS process.

-Shared state cannot hold runtime-scoped data such as open file handles, network sockets, or FFI futures.
-Thus, semi-transparent persistence is relatively easy: we can easily route shared state to the runtime, but not vice versa.
-Full orthogonal persistence is feasible only for a subset of applications that carefully abstract those runtime features.
+Shared state is often persistent, stored to a configured database.
+In many cases, shared state is only shared with future or concurrent instances of the same application.
+Linear data is runtime scoped and cannot be written to shared state.
+This includes open file handles, network sockets, or references to FFI theads.

 ### Model